joonastuo/Filter/README.md

 Filter
 ======

-Filter plugin made with JUCE.
+Filter plugin made with JUCE(v.5.4.3).
 A screenshot of the plugin can be seen below.

 <p align="left">
 	<img src="Images/filter.png" width="250">